Peptide-powered wellness.

 Mechanism

 The Rotterdam criteria define PCOS clinically by some combination of irregular cycles, biochemical or clinical hyperandrogenism, and polycystic ovarian morphology.
 But underneath the diagnostic criteria, the dominant mechanism in the majority of cases is insulin resistance.
-Insulin and IGF-1 signal directly on ovarian theca cells; chronically elevated insulin pushes androgen synthesis up and suppresses sex-hormone binding globulin, which raises free testosterone and amplifies the phenotype.
+Insulin and related growth-factor signaling affect ovarian theca cells; chronically elevated insulin pushes androgen synthesis up and suppresses sex-hormone binding globulin, which raises free testosterone and amplifies the phenotype.

 GLP-1 receptor agonists work on two arms at once: they improve insulin sensitivity (lowering the upstream driver) and produce clinically meaningful weight loss (which independently improves insulin signaling).
 Among medications used in PCOS, this dual mechanism is unusually well-matched to the underlying pathophysiology.